SigmaSam/Platformer-Game-JS/README.md

 ### Mechanics

-Enter your name to be recored on the Leader Board.
+Enter your name to be recorded on the Leader Board.

-When you click on the `Play` button, the game starts and you will controll our small hero.
+When you click on the `Play` button, the game starts and you will control our small hero.

-Use the left click button of your mouse to jump one or twice without falling of the platforms.
+Use the spacebar to jump once or twice without falling off the platforms.

 Collect all the starts you can.

-If you loose, Try again!.
+If you lose, try again!.

 ### Scenes

 - Boot - Preload the assets and starts the "Title" scene.
-- Title - Shows the menu,with buttons to Play, Activate or Deactivate the Music, and the Credits.
+- Title - Shows the menu, with buttons to Play, Activate or Deactivate the Music, and the Credits.
 - Game - The game itself, pick the starts and don't die.
-- GameOver - Shows player's score, the Leader Board and a button to return to the main menu..
+- GameOver - Shows the player's score, the Leader Board, and a button to return to the main menu.
 - Credits - Small animated credits.

 ### Development Steps

-- Think about the game mechanices
+- Think about the game mechanics
 - Find assets (Backgrounds, Character Sprites, Buttons, etc)
 - Setup the development environment with Phaser 3
 - Load assets in the project
-- Think about the score system
+- Think about the scoring system
 - Create the title system and game scene with the logic and the physics of the player
-- Create the gamover scene
+- Create the game over scene
-- Connect the score system with the API
+- Connect the scoring system with the API
-- Create the leadboard and connect it with the API
+- Create the leaderboard and connect it with the API

 ## Getting Started